lorth001/data-structures-in-c/singly_linked_list/README.md

 Done!
 The executable is named *main* and it is located in the **bin** directory.

 >**Note**:  You can also issue the command **make valgrind** to build the program and immediately have it run with Valgrind.
-This will display additional memory stats upon exiting the program.
+This will display additional memory usage upon exiting the program.

 ## How to Use